logzio/logz-docs/_source/logzio_collections/_log-sources/elastic-container-service.md

 ## Setup

-To use Logz.io AWS ECS Collector, you'll set environment variables when you run the container.
+To use docker-collector-logs, you'll set environment variables when you run the container.
 The Docker logs directory and docker.sock are mounted to the container, allowing Filebeat to collect the logs and metadata.

-###### Deploy the AWS ECS collector
+###### Deploy the Docker collector

 1. Pull the Docker image